XRPLF/xrpl-dev-portal/content/concepts/tokens/nftoken-auctions.md

 **Pros:**

 - This flow requires absolutely no trust among participants, making it option one would most often expect on the blockchain.
-- Sellers know exactly how much the marketplace take from them in fees and must agree to it on chain.
+- Sellers know exactly how much the marketplace takes from them in fees and must agree to it on the chain.

 **Cons:**